iotaledger/wallet.rs/specs/wallet-ENGINEERING-SPEC-0000.md

 ### API

-#### Initialisation - _Initialises accounts manager_
+#### Initialisation

-_Accounts manager initialisation should validate the adapter object semantics and should return an instance of the accounts manager._
+Initialises accounts manager.
+Accounts manager initialisation should validate the adapter object semantics and should return an instance of the accounts manager.

 <table>
   <tr>